supernnova/SuperNNova/docs/notes_for_developers.md

 (dev-python-env)=
 # Python environments for development

 Python development should always be managed using a Python environment.
-Both Conda and Poetry ([see here for an introduction](https://python-poetry.org)) are used to manage this project.
+Both Conda and Poetry 2.x ([see here for an introduction](https://python-poetry.org)) are used to manage this project.
+The conda environment files install Poetry 2.x automatically.
 It simplifies & helps with managing the following:

 1. **Creation and activation of a Python environment for the project**